supafull/magnetic/README.md

 pnpm db:seed  # this will create the CRM data values and supabase users
 ```

-These commands should finish with no visible errors, and you should now seem some tables and data in `supabase-studio.localhost`.
+These commands should finish with no visible errors, and you should now see some tables and data in `supabase-studio.localhost`.

 You can then start the frontend: